trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 {{< /customFigure >}}

 The example above reads now from standard input.
-It aborts for the input "abc."
+It aborts for the input "abc".

 ```shell